What are suppression lists and when to use them?

 • create new suppression lists

-1. Go to Contacts>>Suppression lists.
+1. Go to Contacts > Suppression lists.

-To edit the suppression list
+Editing the suppression list

 After you’ve clicked Edit, you’ll get to the Edit suppression list page.
 From there you can change the suppression list name and delete or add suppression rules.